 Radiotherapy is used to damage the DNA of the irradiated cells, thereby killing the cells.
-Radiotherapy is used both to cure a patient of cancer and to limit or alleviate symptoms in patients who cannot be cured.

-There are three types of radiotherapy with a curative aim:
+There are two types of radiotherapy with a curative aim.
+Stereotactic radiotherapy is a very precise, targeted and high dose of radiation that is administered a few times, with 3-8 treatments approx. every other day, while fractionated radiotherapy is administered 30-33 times.

-- 1) Stereotactic radiotherapy is a very precise, targeted and high dose of radiation that is administered a few times, with 3-8 treatments approx. every other day, while fractionated radiotherapy is administered 30-33 times.
-This is given for curative purposes, also instead of surgery. - 2) Many treatments with radiotherapy (30-33) with or without chemotherapy for curative purposes for those who have locally advanced cancer. - 3) If the patient is too weak to tolerate the two above-mentioned radiotherapies, or the disease is too extensive for curative treatment, but the patient is still in good shape with a good general condition, it may be determined to administer a milder dose of radiotherapy to keep the disease in check or to alleviate the symptoms.
+If the patient is too weak to tolerate the two above-mentioned radiotherapies but is still in good shape with a good general physical condition, it may be determined to administer a few doses to keep the disease stable.
 This will be determined in consultation with the patient.